omnistrate-oss/serverless-proxy/README.md

 - njnjyyh/supabase-demo:latest <- supabase standard image built from **https://github.com/supabase/postgres/tree/develop/docker/all-in-one**
 - docker.io/njnjyyh/pg-proxy-demo:latest <- proxy image built fromt this repo

-Setup Service Name to **Supabase Serverless** (using this name is important as the following commands will refernce the service with this name)
+Setup Service Name to **Supabase Serverless**.
+Using this name is important as the following commands will refernce the service with this name.

 **Step 2: Spinup Supabase Proxy Instance**